opencast/opencast.github.io/README.md

-Opencast is a flexible, scalable and reliable video capture, distribution, and management system for academic institutions.
-Opencast is built by a growing community of developers in collaboration with leading universities and organizations worldwide.
+Opencast is a flexible, scalable and reliable video capture, management, and distribution system for academic institutions.
+Opencast is built by a growing community of developers from leading universities and organizations worldwide.

 {% include software.html %}